-- Located at the Naval Post Graduate School, the Center for Homeland Defense and Security has been a provider of homeland security graduate and executive level education since 2002.
+- Located at the Naval Post Graduate School, the Center for Homeland Defense and Security (CHDS) has been a provider of homeland security graduate and executive level education since 2002.
 CHDS also maintains the University and Agency Partnership Initiative, which provides support to academic institutions in the development of degree programs in homeland security.

 - DHS has formed close relationships with institutions of higher education in order to provide its current employees with educational and training opportunities.
 For example, the Transportation Security Administration’s Associates Program allows Transportation Security Officers to advance their education and career development in the field of homeland security through partnerships with local community colleges.